Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 15 Juni 2025 12.28.07 UTC
+- WIB: Minggu, 15 Juni 2025 13.36.55 UTC
-- WITA: Minggu, 15 Juni 2025 13.28.07 UTC
+- WITA: Minggu, 15 Juni 2025 14.36.55 UTC
-- WIT: Minggu, 15 Juni 2025 14.28.07 UTC
+- WIT: Minggu, 15 Juni 2025 15.36.55 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: motivational
+Kategori: inspirational